jakobudovic/NetworkSecurity2020/AS03/exercise1/exercise1.md

 Alice would receive the SYN, save it in queue and send back the ACK to the sender's IP, which is Bob.
 Therefore Malory does not get the SYN ACK with ACK number and can only guess it in order to create a valid ACK.

+Bob sends the RST (RCF page 36):
+" There are three groups of states:
+1. If the connection does not exist (CLOSED) then a reset is sent in response to any incoming segment except another reset.
+In particular, SYNs addressed to a non-existent connection are rejected by this means.
+"

 <center>
 <img src="syn_handshake.png">
 </center>